issacchern/Sapphire/README.md

 # Issues with Installation

 If for some reasons the plugin is not installed properly, please check the log file in the ../yourworkspace/.metadata/.log .
 If the issue is somewhat solvable, such as requiring other software installation, then please do what is necessary.
-If the problem still exists, please send me an email to issac.chua12@gmail.com.
+If the problem still exists, please send me an email at issac.chua12@gmail.com.
 Thank you!